Giant cell tumor of bone - lung metastasis

 Whilst primary giant cell tumors (GCT) of bone are often considered benign in nature (albeit locally aggressive), distant metastases occur in a small minority (between 1-9%, depending on the study), with pulmonary metastases being the most common site.

-Unlike most other distant metastatic disease, metastatic GCT is not necessarily associated with a poor prognostic outcome, with metastatectomy (where possible) being curative in many patients.
+Unlike most other distant metastatic diseases, metastatic GCT is not necessarily associated with a poor prognostic outcome, with metastasectomy (where possible) being curative in many patients.

 In the setting of known primary GCT this diagnosis is relatively straightforward, however, in the absence of such a history, a wider differential diagnosis must be considered.